Top 29 Japanese Fashion Trends In 2022

 Some of the most worn pieces of clothing are sexy metallic tops, shimmering pleated skirts, paillettes, cropped pants, and mini skirts.

-In some cases, you’ll have to balance out the glitters, so thrown in some neutrals and solid basics.
+You’ll have to balance out the glitters in some cases, so throw in some neutrals and solid basics.

 Pair your look with metallic shoes, shiny clutches, metallic makeup, cheeks, silvery eyeshadow, and sparkling hair.

-The aim is to create a futuristic and powerful look that’s both sophisticated and sexy.
+The aim is to create a futuristic and powerful look that’s sophisticated and sexy.

 9/29